111tux/r0.sh/README.md

 >```bash
 >rm /opt/r0.sh/.git
 >```
->because this mitigates an overwriting of your own r0.sh script
+>because this mitigates an overwriting of your modified r0.sh script

 **Functionality**
 * a